Tag Archives: Abstract

 To Do

-Photography is decontextualization.
 A photograph is a still image torn from its larger context.
-This moment occurred over the summer, and though what I was doing at the time is completely different from what I’m doing now, I can still … Continue reading
+This moment occurred over the summer, and though what I was doing at the time is completely different from what I’m doing now, I can still associate with the image and the moment.

 1 Comment